haliphax/aethersprite/README.md

 - Built on [discord.py], so new commands are easy to create and integrate
 - Server- and channel-specific settings framework for command customization
 - Role-based authorization for commands
+- Persistence of data and scheduled events during downtime

 ## Commands